-Want to learn data science?
+Want to learn data science in 2021?
 Here’s the internet’s best curriculum

 Curated by David Venturi for the Not a Real Degree community